elsa-lab/training-noodles/examples/two_locals/README.md

 ### Choose Only Some Experiments

-To run only *Experiment 2* and *Experiment 3*, specify them as the following
+To run only *Experiment 2* and *Experiment 3*, specify them as the following:

 ```bash
 noodles run "examples/two_locals/spec.yml:Experiment 2,Experiment 3"